A Guide for Clinicians

 Multidisciplinary Team Approach to Care

-Through a multi-disciplinary team approach to patient care, the program's psychiatrists and clinical specialists provide individual and group therapy, medication management, DBT skills training, and after-care planning tailored to the needs of each patient.
-Patients meet daily with their psychiatrist for medication assessment and management.
+Through a multidisciplinary team approach to patient care, the program's psychiatrists and clinical specialists provide individual and group therapy, medication management, DBT skills training, and after-care planning tailored to the needs of each patient.
+Patients meet with a psychiatrist for medication assessment and management.
 Much of the day is spent in DBT skills groups.
-Patients are also assigned an individual therapist to help them learn how to apply what they are learning in the groups to their own personal lives.
+Patients also meet daily with an individual therapist to help them learn how to apply what they are learning in the groups to their own personal lives.

 In addition, the program offers biomedical services including:

-During the DBT program, a treatment team works with patients to determine the most helpful after-care plan for their individual needs.
-Before leaving the program, patients will receive a discharge instruction sheet, which includes follow-up plans, outpatient appointments, and any necessary prescriptions.
-In addition, after discharge from the hospital, there is a free six-month DBT Skills Class that meets once per week for two hours on Tuesdays from 10 am to noon, or 3:15 to 5 pm.
-Anyone who has recently completed the program and has not previously attended the 6-month class is invited.
+During the DBT program, a treatment team works with patients to determine the most helpful aftercare plan for their individual needs.
+Before leaving the program, patients will receive a discharge instruction sheet, which includes follow-up plans, outpatient appointments and any necessary prescriptions.
+In addition, after discharge from the hospital, there is a free six-month DBT Skills Class that meets once per week for two hours on Tuesdays and Thursdays from 3:15 to 5 p.m.
+Anyone who has recently completed the program and has not previously attended the six-month class is invited.
 There is no charge for this class.

-To refer a patient, please call 401-455-6223.
-(After business hours, please fax the Partial Hospital Referral Form to 401- 455-6222.)
-Prior to starting the program, patients are required to be evaluated by one of our clinicians to determine their program needs.
+To refer a patient, please call (401) 455-6223.
+After business hours, please fax the Partial Hospital Referral Form to (401) 455-6222.
 The Women's Dialectical Behavior Therapy Program accepts most third party payments, including Medicare.
 Free parking is available.